shanecelis/seawisphunter/_posts/2014-12-29-mockup-monday-33-bitcoin-open-assets-idea.markdown

 img: img/youtube/2014-12-29-XtDbJnZkxok.jpg
 category: Mockup Monday
 description: "First they came for my money, and I said nothing.
 Then they came for my assets, and I transferred them.
 Then they came for my doge, and I said, \"Such avarice.
 Wow.\""
-name: "Mockup Monday #33: Bitcoin Open Assets Idea"
+title: "Mockup Monday #33: Bitcoin Open Assets Idea"
 video-id: "XtDbJnZkxok"
 ---
 I had an idea for applying the Bitcoin Open Assets to create